danmartinov/print-numbers/README.md

 # print-numbers

-This is Dan's solution to the Sonatype's interview homework task, below:
+This is Dan's solution to the Sonatype's interview homework problem.

-#####Take Home Exercise - Print Numbers
+###Take Home Exercise - Print Numbers

 Write some software using the technology of your choice that will transform numbers into English word equivalents.